 By 2005, North Korea had committed to abandoning all nuclear weapons and existing nuclear programmes, whilst the US affirmed it had no intention of attacking or invading North Korea.
 The agreement also covered the establishment of a permanent peace treaty to replace the 1953 armistice and the normalisation of US-North Korea diplomatic relations.

 North Korea has always reiterated that its nuclear programme is in response to US hostile policies and that denuclearisation is contingent upon a US security assurance.
 After its fifth test in September 2016, North Korea voted in favour of commencing UN negotiations on an international treaty to prohibit nuclear weapons.
-In the meantime, the leadership is deeply committed to a nuclear defence which it sees, not least given the fate of Saddam Hussein in Iraq and Gaddafi in Libya, as a means to ensure survival against US attack.
+In the meantime, the leadership is deeply committed to a nuclear defence which it sees, not least given the western wars on Iraq and Libya, as a means to ensure survival against US attack.